Nima-Fazeli/Nima-Fazeli.github.io/research/research.md

     One model for the human arterial tree is a simple lumped RC network, where the heart acts as a voltage source and the arterial tree acts as a capacitor/resistor.
 In this project, assuming that this model holds, we estimate the cardiac output of the heart and the peripheral resistance provided by the arterial tree using in-vivo measurements from swine.
   </p>
   <p>
     In particular, in this study we showed how using a square-wave as the voltage source for the heart does a better job of estimating the cardiac output and provided a formulation for the estimation of the parameters and cardiac output.
+Modeling the arterial tree using simple models gives us the ability to track cardiac health with data-efficient methods that can serve as the basis to more sophisticated diagnosis tools.
   </p>
   <p>
     <a href="https://www.frontiersin.org/articles/10.3389/fphys.2012.00298/full"